ahmetb/kubernetes-network-policy-recipes/README.md

 - DENY all traffic from other namespaces
 - ALLOW all traffic from other namespaces
 - ALLOW traffic from applications in other namespaces
+- ALLOW traffic from an application in another namespace
 - ALLOW all traffic to an application in a namespace denying all non-whitelisted traffic

+### Advanced

+- ALLOW traffic only to certain port numbers of an application
+- ALLOW traffic from apps using multiple selectors
+- ALLOW traffic from apps using multiple selectors